 Other Searches – Should for example the property be in a mining area or former mining area a mining search will be needed.
 Depending on the locality of the property other specific searches may be appropriate.

-The solicitor will check the result of these searches and bring important matters to your attention.
+We will check the result of these searches and bring important matters to your attention.

-Again the solicitor will check the information given and bring important matters to your attention.
+Again, we will check the information given and bring important matters to your attention.

 Q. How long do these checks and investigations take?